cwells/taskgraph/README.md

         return self.person
 ```

-and realizing that this must be hand-curated by the developer to
+and realizing that this must be hand-curated by the developer to ensure proper execution order vs simply declaring dependencies
-ensure proper execution order vs simply declaring dependencies in the decorator and calling `task.run()`, the benefit becomes more apparent.
+in the decorator and calling `task.run()`, the benefit becomes more apparent.

 Additional opportunities
 ------------------------
-In addition to this, many of the classes leverage the pattern of modifying shared mutable state.
-Methods should be refactored to return values
+In addition to this, many of the classes leverage the pattern of modifying shared mutable state (e.g. directly modifying `self.record`).
-rather than directly modifying a shared object.
+Methods should be refactored to return values rather than directly modifying a shared object.

 Conceptually, there's no difference between class-scoped shared mutable state and globally-scoped shared mutable state.
 The same issues that
 plague globally-scoped mutable state are also present with class-scoped mutable state; they differ only in scale.
 Shared mutable state
 is an anti-pattern that should be avoided.
 It makes parallelization impossible, hides data changes in side-effects, and generally encourages
 write-only code.

-Refactoring the methods to be decorated with `task.requires` to be more functional would likely allow for parallelization of some portion of
+Refactoring the methods to be decorated with `task.requires` to be more functional likely allows for parallelization of some portion of
 the current code.